 While serving in the Army Reserve, Stacy started work as a cost accountant at Global Tungsten & Powders Corp., a global supplier of refractory powders, and worked her way up to become the first of two female vice presidents at the company.

 As Pennsylvania Treasurer, Stacy oversees an office of more than 300 employees and is tasked with protecting more than $150 billion in state assets.
-Among her many duties, she serves as a fiscal watchdog for the state, manages Pennsylvania’s 529 College and Career Savings Program and the PA ABLE Savings Program, which helps people with disabilities save without fear of losing important benefits.
+Among her many duties, she serves as a fiscal watchdog for the state, manages the PA 529 College & Career Savings Program and the PA ABLE Savings Program, which helps people with disabilities save without fear of losing important benefits.
 She also administers the state’s unclaimed property program.

 Stacy was elected on November 3, 2020, and was sworn into office on January 19, 2021.

 As someone committed to her local community, Stacy also serves on the board of Bradford County United Way and is a trustee of Guthrie Robert Packer Hospital in Sayre.

 Stacy is married to Daniel Gizzi, a project analyst at Corning Incorporated.
 She worships at Christian Life Church.